Find Trade Colleges

 24 Yearly Graduations

 The 17th most popular school in the country for aircraft powerplant technology/technician majors who are seeking their undergraduate certificate is Aviation Institute of Maintenance - Dallas.
 Roughly 500 attend the school each year.
-During the 2020-2021 academic year, 24 people received their undergraduate certificate in aircraft powerplant technology/technician from Aviation Institute of Maintenance - Dallas.
-Of these students, 8% were women and 79% were members of underrepresented racial-ethnic groups.
+During the 2021-2022 academic year, 24 people received their undergraduate certificate in aircraft powerplant technology/technician from Aviation Institute of Maintenance - Dallas.
+About 9% of this group were women, and 61% were students from an underrepresented racial-ethnic group.

 #18